RheaMimiCarillo/reading-notes/301/class-03.md

 **1. In the video, what is the first step that the developer does to pass functions between components?**

+The developer creates a function.

 **2. In your own words, what does the increment function do?**

+The increment function traverses the `people` array and increments the count property in the `ppl` array, then updates the state with the `ppl' array.

 **3. How can you pass a method from a parent component into a child component?**

+We can pass a method as a prop into children components.

 **4. How does the child component invoke a method that was passed to it from a parent component?**

+We can invoke the method with `this.props.<method name>`.

 ## Bookmark and Review

 - [React Tutorial through 'Declaring a Winnder'](https://reactjs.org/tutorial/tutorial.html)